(Office of Reference: D.G.IT. - OFFICE III)

 New legislation entered into force on June 4, 2014 regarding the accompanying person’s declaration, which is aimed at ensuring greater protection of minors and at facilitating border controls and the submission of the declaration by electronic means (e-mail, certified e-mail, fax).
 The major innovations include:

-- the accompanying person’s declaration shall refer to a single journey (to be understood as including the return trip) from the minor’s country of residence to a predetermined destination, and shall normally not exceed a period of 6 months;
+- Shall refer to a single journey (to be understood as including the return trip) from the minor’s country of residence to a predetermined destination, and shall normally not exceed a period of 6 months;

 - legal parents or guardians can name up to a maximum of two accompanying persons who, in any case, shall remain alternative to each other;